An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Numerical results

 For a large range of $\alpha$ values, we solve the integral equation, and then evaluate the solution at 15 random points on a circle of radius 0.301 (very close to the inner boundary).
+Quadrature by recursive bisection is applied both when solving for the density \eqref{eq:biemodhelmslp} and for evaluating the solution \eqref{eq:modhelm_dbl}.

-The results, shown in \cref{fig:vary_alpha} demonstrate that our subdivision algorithm is capable of avoiding the catastrophic loss of accuracy otherwise present above a threshold $\alpha$, and that the additional cost incurred from it is proportional to $\log\alpha$.
-Around one digit of accuracy appears to be lost after the adaptive quadrature is activated, presumably due to the additional interpolation steps involved.
+The results, shown in figure \ref{fig:vary_alpha}, demonstrate that our subdivision algorithm is capable of avoiding the catastrophic loss of accuracy otherwise present above a threshold $\alpha$, and that the additional cost incurred from it is proportional to $\log\alpha$.
+We do not satisfy the error tolerance of $10^{-14}$; around one digit of accuracy appears to be lost, presumably due to the additional interpolation steps involved.

-The present test problem is somewhat difficult to work with, since the solution to the modified Helmholtz equation decays exponentially fast.
-This limits the largest value of $\alpha$ that we can test, as noted in the caption to \cref{fig:vary_alpha}.
-To test larger ranges we can solve problems whose solutions do not decay as fast, such as the modified Stokes equations or the modified biharmonic equation.
-Such tests will be reported at a later date.
+We also try other values for $\Ceps$ to confirm that we stay under a given tolerance.
+Based on figure \ref{fig:errestn2dbl} we have $\Ceps = 18.7,\,12.8,\,8.2$ for the tolerances $10^{-2},\,10^{-6},\,10^{-10}$.
+The largest corresponding relative error for each tolerance, taken over the plotted range of values of $\alpha$, are $3.7\cdot 10^{-5},\,6.7\cdot 10^{-8},\,1.8\cdot 10^{-11}$.
+Clearly the errors are at least one digit below the prescribed tolerance.
+It is not suprising that the set value for $\Ceps$ gives a lower error than figure \ref{fig:errestn2dbl} suggests.
+In the subdivision algorithm introduced in this paper, the first panel in the recursive scheme always has as its center the projection of the target point on the boundary.
+Therefore target points are never close to panel edges, where errors from the kernel-split quadrature tend to be greater than for target points towards the panel's center \cite{Helsing2008}.